 Director of Engineering

-As Director of Engineering, Marko manages and develops the process scale-up competency for a team of up to 40 engineers and scientists on a daily basis (co-op students, CC, B.Sc., M.Sc., MBA, M. Eng., and Ph.D. level) that are part of XRCC Scale-Up Engineering Lab.
-Marko has a Ph.D. in Chemical Engineering from University of Belgrade, Serbia, and an Industrial Post-doc at the University of Saskatchewan in 1990-1991.
-He is registered Professional Engineer in the Province of Ontario and a member of American Institute of Chemical Engineers since 1994.
-He has co-authored 37 U.S. patents and 38 publications.
+As Director of Scale-up Engineering (SUE) Lab Marko manages new process scale-up competency at Xerox Research Centre of Canada (XRCC).
+His team’s responsibilities include, but are not limited to, new process engineering, process optimization for scale-up, quality assurance, technology transfer and start-up.
+As a member of XRCC Business Management team Marko is providing engineering support and expertise, from project planning and costing to project execution and project management and controls.
+Marko has a Ph.D. in Chemical Engineering from University of Belgrade, Serbia, and was an Industrial Post-doc at the University of Saskatchewan prior to joining XRCC in 1991.
+He is a registered Professional Engineer in the Province of Ontario and a senior member of American Institute of Chemical Engineers.
+He has co-authored 41 U.S. patents and 38 publications.

 Director, Advanced Materials Laboratory

-Pat’s team is responsible for the design and development of materials for Xerox applications and XRCC’s client activities.
-Her research teams focus on the design, synthesis and evaluation of composite polymeric materials, small molecules, ink formulations, as well as electronic and other speciality materials.
-Integration of devices and systems is another key focus area.
-Patricia received a Ph.D. in synthetic organic chemistry from the University of Waterloo in 1992, and then held a two-year postdoctoral fellowship administered by the Natural Science and Engineering Research Council (NSERC) at the University of British Columbia.
+Pat’s team is responsible for the design and development of materials for Xerox applications and client activities at the Xerox Research Centre of Canada.
+Her research teams focus on Electronic Materials and Intelligent Devices, Inks, Coatings and Dispersions, Engineered Polymer Particles, and small molecule and polymer design and synthesis.
+This includes materials characterization and integration into devices for performance evaluation.
+Patricia received a Ph.D. in synthetic organic chemistry from the University of Waterloo in 1992, and then held a two-year postdoctoral fellowship at the University of British Columbia administered by the Natural Science and Engineering Research Council (NSERC).
 She received her bachelor’s degree in chemistry from the University of Windsor in 1988.
-Patricia holds more than 20 U.S. patents on ink and toner technology, and, along with 3 of her Xerox colleagues, was awarded the American Chemical Society’s Award for Team Innovation in 2011.
-Patricia joined Xerox in 1995.
+Patricia holds more than 20 U.S. patents on ink and toner technology and, along with three of her Xerox colleagues, was awarded the American Chemical Society’s Award for Team Innovation in 2011.
+Patricia joined the XRCC in 1995.

 Manager, Human Resources and Operations

-Corina provides leadership and management for all of the human resource programs related to attracting, retaining and developing the research centre employees.
-She ensures the research centre management are able to fulfill their human resource responsibilities and provides counsel and coaching to managers and employees on all human resource policies/programs and procedures.
-She has worked in various functions within the research centre since 1987.
+Corina is aligned with the leadership team to help create and operationalize the Xerox Research Centre of Canada’s strategy by supporting cross-organizational operational projects and initiatives through the various departments including, Library, Environmental Health & Safety, Information Technology, and Facilities.
+She also provides leadership and management for all of the human resource programs related to attracting, retaining and developing employees at the XRCC.
+She ensures management is able to fulfill their human resource responsibilities and provides counsel and coaching to employees on all human resource policies, programs and procedures.